blakej11/blakej11.github.io/projects/turing-clouds/background.md

-I wound up creating a very straightforward extension of the multi-scale algorithm, where each cell has a vector of data rather than just a single value, and the multi-scale algorithm uses vector arithmetic.
+I wound up creating a very straightforward extension of the multi-scale algorithm, where each cell has a vector of data rather than just a single value and the multi-scale algorithm is reinterpreted to use vector arithmetic.
 This gave me a three-dimensional vector, contained within the unit sphere, that I could try to turn into a color.
-But I was disappointed to find that I couldn't find a way to make those values look good, even after converting into spherical coordinates which would fit the data more naturally.
+But I was disappointed to find that I couldn't find a way to make those values look good, even after converting them into spherical coordinates which would fit the data more naturally.
 The radius, which is the analogue of the single value used to generate black-and-white Turing patterns, was too visually dominant in the vector version to be compelling.
 On the other hand, if I didn't use the radius, I'd only have two values to work with.

 So I tried four-dimensional vectors.
 Although that gave me enough data to wander through a 3-D color space, I was still reluctant to discard the